Select dropdowns let people choose an option from a list.

 Select dropdowns must have a label that tells people what information to enter.
 Space form fields evenly and close to their associated label.

-The label must be short and make it clear what information you’re asking for.
+- make it clear what information you’re asking for

 You can add optional hint text to help people understand the information they need to enter.